rak-n-rok/Krake/docs/dev/architecture.rst

 Architecure
 ===========

-This chapters gives an high-level overview about the software architecture of Krake.
-The following figure gives an overview about the components Krake.
+This chapters gives a high-level overview about the software architecture of Krake.
+The following figure gives an overview about the components of Krake.
 The components are described in more detail in the following sections.

 .. figure:: /img/components.png